-Each Permittee must prioritize all commercial sites (except for eating or drinking establishments, see section XIII.D.3 below) in their inventory as either “high priority”, “medium priority” or “low priority”.
+Each Permittee must prioritize all commercial sites (except for eating or drinking establishments, see section XIII.D.4 below) in their inventory as either “high priority”, “medium priority” or “low priority”.

-Each Permittee must categorize a minimum of 5% of their inventoried commercial sites as “high priority” and a minimum of 15% of their inventoried commercial sites as “medium priority”.
+Each Permittee must categorize a minimum of 5 percent of their inventoried commercial sites as “high priority” and a minimum of 15 percent of their inventoried commercial sites as “medium priority”.
 All other commercial sites may be categorized as “low priority”.

 Permittees must exercise their discretion and consider site-specific factors that could cause a commercial site to be categorized as a higher priority.
 These factors include, but are not limited to, soil erosion potential, site slope, proximity to a receiving waterbody, and the sensitivity of the receiving waters to potential pollutants from the site.